Below you’ll find answers to our most commonly asked questions.

 Whether you call us, come by or order online, our delivery process is the same.
 Once booked, we’ll reach out to confirm delivery date.
-We suggest that you be present for delivery so you can advise on where you’d like product placed.
-There’s also a notes field on the checkout page provided for these details.
+We strongly suggest (often require) that you be present for delivery so you can advise on where you’d like your order placed.
+Further, there is a notes field on the checkout page so you can provide these details.
 We do not drive on lawns so the product(s) will likely be placed alongside your curb or in the driveway.
 Larger trucks cannot enter some residential areas.
 Accordingly, be sure to tell us about any possible obstructions that may limit access such as an alleyway, roundabout, overhead lines or narrow roadways.

 Living Earth® is strictly a green waste recycling and manufacturing company and, while we offer delivery, we do not install landscape product.

-We may but this is often limited by overhead wires, tree branches and turning radius.
-When placing your order, let us know if you need your product delivered via alleyway so that, if possible, delivery plans can be made.
+We may.
+However, this is often limited by overhead wires, tree branches and turning radius.
+Therefore, when placing your order, let us know if you need your product delivered via alleyway so that, if possible, delivery plans can be made

-We require two days for turnaround time so plan ahead.
-During the spring rush, delivery dates may fill up.
-If you’d like a weekend delivery, be sure to plan further out – especially in March and April.
+We require two days for turnaround time.
+So, plan ahead especially during the spring rush as delivery dates may fill up.
+Furthermore, if you’d like a weekend delivery, be sure to plan way ahead.

 You are welcome to visit any Living Earth® location to purchase product.
 Some of our locations are more accessible than others.
 To learn more, visit our locations pages.
 When you come in, we can share samples.
 Please call your nearest location if you have any questions.

 Once ordered, your product should be ready at your location within two hours.
 Bring your receipt, identification and a vehicle large enough to accommodate your products.
 Upon arrival, park and check in with us.
 You can walk in or, where available, use the drive- or walk-up windows.
 We will help you load your vehicle.